Do You Need a DBA?

 A DBA is not a substitute for an LLC or a Corporation.
 It won’t provide you any tax benefits or limit your liability.
 It’s just a way of telling people that your LLC or Corporation goes by another name.
-You can find a step-by-step guide to setting up your company legally with The Small Business Checklist.

 A DBA is not an exclusive right to use your company name name.
 The only way to lock down your business name is with a trademark.